 An innovative collaboration between McMaster and the United Way of Halton and Hamilton has received funding from Canada’s Future Skills Centre.
-The project, which leverages the support and broad expertise of a network of partners that includes Social Impact Advisors, CampaignRaven, Mitacs, and Universities Canada, will help the not-for-profit (NFP) sector build its capacity for social innovation through partnerships with universities.
+The project, which leverages the support and broad expertise of a network of partners that includes Social Impact Advisors, CampaignRaven, Mitacs, and Universities Canada, will help non-profit (NFP) managers build their capacity for social innovation through partnerships with universities.

 The project is one of 65 initiatives that are part of the Future Skills Centre’s “Shock-proofing the Future of Work” program, launched in response to the COVID-19 pandemic to encourage the creation of partnerships that will promote resilience in the face of potential future disruptions.